 Immediate family members, a father and son (the "Family Principals"), individually or jointly owned more than 50% of the voting ownership interest of each entity comprising the Predecessor.
 The Predecessor entities and the Company were under common management, operated in the same business, and were controlled by the Family Principals immediately before and after the Reorganization Transactions.
 Following the Reorganization Transactions, the entities that comprised the Predecessor are wholly-owned subsidiaries of the Company.
 The Reorganization Transactions were accounted for at the transaction date as a consolidation of entities under common control.
 In addition, since the Predecessor controlled LGI Fund III Holdings, LLC before and after the IPO, the Company accounted for the acquisition of the non-controlling interests as an equity transaction.
-The accompanying unaudited statement of operations and cash flows for the six months ended June 30, 2013 present the historical combined financial statements of the Predecessor.
+The accompanying unaudited statements of operations for the three and nine months ended September 30, 2013 and the statement of cash flows for the nine months ended September 30, 2013 present the historical combined financial statements of the Predecessor.